oracle/coherence-operator/docs/samples/management/rest/standard/README.md

    "clusterName":"coherence-cluster"}
    }
    ```
-## Uninstalling the Charts
+## Uninstall the Charts

-Carry out the following commands to delete the chart installed in this sample.
+Use the following command to delete the chart installed in this sample:

 ```bash
 $ helm delete storage --purge
 ```

-Before starting another sample, ensure that all the pods are gone from previous samples.
+Before starting another sample, ensure that all the pods are removed from previous samples.

-If you wish to remove the `coherence-operator`, then include it in the `helm delete` command above.
+If you want to remove the `coherence-operator`, then include it in the `helm delete` command.